 Obviously, a profit of $760 is not going to be worth the long months of hard work.
 As long as you understand the potential financial implications of home loans and you properly finance during the flipping process, home loans can be a great tool to use to get into the house flipping industry.
 Your main goal should be to make sure you are getting a profitable ROI (return on investment).

-5 Best Cities in California for House Flippers in 2019
+5 Best Cities in California for House flippers in 2022

 Once you know how you plan to finance your flip, it's time to find the best cities in California that will bring you a higher ROI (return on investment).

 We all know Irvine as one of the biggest tech powerhouses in the state.
-The booming economy has helped raise the median home value to $859,500.
-These home values have gone up 1.2% over the last year.
-As a flipper, you'll want to be prepared to put an offer in on a house because the flipping competition here is high.
+The booming economy has helped raise the median home value to $1.24 million.
+These home values have gone up 28% over the past year.
+As a flipper, you'll want to have financing plans in place and be prepared to put an offer in on a house quickly, because the flipping competition here is very high.